Industrial Safety Solutions

 What are the pipe labeling requirements?

 Pipe marking labels must effectively communicate the contents of the pipes and give additional detail if special hazards (such as extreme temperatures or pressures) exist.
 The legend should be short in length and easy to understand.
 For example, the legend "Steam 100 PSIG" specifies the contents as well as the additional pressure hazard.
-An arrow should be used in conjunction with the legend to show which direction the material flows.
+Arrows should be used in conjunction with the legend to show which direction the material flows (double arrows are appropriate for pipes that flow in both directions).

 The letters on pipe labels should be a minimum of 1/2" high, and should increase in size as the pipe diameter increases.
 The following table indicates ANSI-recommended letter height for various pipe sizes.